 A 4.2-inch color touchscreen serves up bike information and displays the infotainment system.
 Riders can customize the display, and a purpose-designed smartphone application called H-D Connect lets them remotely check the LiveWire’s remaining range and monitor the charging process.
 The app also helps users find charging stations, plus it sends alerts if it detects the bike has moved or been bumped.

 Select Harley-Davidson dealerships will begin selling the LiveWire in North America and in Europe in fall 2019.
 Additional markets will follow in 2020.
 In the United States, pricing starts at approximately $30,000 before incentives are factored in.
 Time will tell whether lifelong Harley riders will be willing to pay Ford Mustang money to go electric.
+U.S. pre-orders are open now and European pre-orders will open in April.

 Digital Trends crowns the LiveWire the Top Automotive Tech of CES